Discover how Data Analytics creates new opportunities to improve the education process by helping teachers and learners make smarter decisions

 Now, with real-time data, and lots of it, we can speed up the information gathering process, easily adapt our pedagogical approach and respond, to the individual needs of our students.
 We might even predict graduation results to help decide where, when and to whom we should allocate more time and resources.

 This use of large datasets to guide business decisions is important for the world of education and is applicable to every industry wanting to take advantage of the technological trends driving economic and social change.
-If you are interested in working in any of the industries that are managing businesses using (big) data analytics consider applying to the MSc in Data Analytics & Digital Business programme.
+If you are interested in working in any of the industries that are managing businesses using (big) data analytics consider applying to the MSc in Data Analytics & Artificial Intelligence programme.
 Students are instructed by leading practitioners and educators in preparation for management positions in the exciting data science and digital business initiatives being launched today.